Working at the Intersection of Violence Against Women and Children

 Programme managers and technical leads who have some experience in implementing VAC or VAW programmes separately and would like to learn about the integration of the two approaches.

 To make the most of Working at the Intersection of VAW and VAC, we strongly encourage learners to take the Prevention Essentials Refresher: the latest on what, why, & how (self-paced) before starting this course.

-This course will enable participants to build a solid understanding of the importance of working at the intersections of VAW and VAC and explore some examples of programmes that aim to address both VAW and VAC.
+This course will enable participants to build a solid understanding of the importance of working at the intersections of Violence against Women (VAW) and Violence against Children (VAC) and explore some examples of programmes that aim to address both VAW and VAC.

 By the end of the course, participants will be able to:

 - Identify the various ways through which VAW and VAC intersect

 - Discuss the risk factors and social norms that drive violence against women and children